-1. Wear eye protection and remove any metal jewelry such as watch bands or bracelets that might make an inadvertent electrical contact.
+- 1. Wear eye protection and remove any metal jewelry such as watch bands or bracelets that might make an inadvertent electrical contact. - 2.
+When boosting from a battery in another vehicle, park that vehicle within booster cable reach but without letting the vehicles touch.
+Set parking brake, place automatic transaxle in PARK (manual transaxle in NEU-TRAL) and turn ignition to OFF for both vehicles. - 3.
+Turn off the heater, radio and all unnecessary electrical loads.

-- 2. When boosting from a battery in another vehicle, park that vehicle within booster cable reach but without letting the vehicles touch.
-Set parking brake, place automatic transaxle in PARK (manual transaxle in NEUTRAL) and turn ignition to OFF for both vehicles. - 3.
-Turn off the heater, radio and all unnecessary electrical loads. - 4.
-Connect one end of a jumper cable to the positive terminal of the booster battery.
-Connect the other end of the jumper cable to the positive jump start terminal, located near the Power Distribution Center, of the vehicle with the discharged battery.
+4. Connect one end of a jumper cable to the positive terminal of the booster battery.
+Connect the other end to the positive terminal of the discharged battery.